saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ### Upgrade / Downgrade Strategy

 The relevant upgrade path is from WMCO 8.y.z in OCP 4.13 to WMCO 9.y.z in OCP 4.14.
 There will be no changes to the current WMCO upgrade strategy.
-Once customers are on WMCO 9.0.0, they can configure one and the Windows nodes will be automatically updated by the operator to use the `Proxy` settings for egress traffic.
+Once customers are on WMCO 9.0.0, they can configure a cluster-wide proxy and the Windows nodes will be automatically updated by the operator to use the `Proxy` settings for egress traffic.

 When deconfiguring Windows instances, proxy settings will be cleared from the node.
 This involves undoing some node config steps i.e. unsetting proxy variables and deleting additional certificates from the machine's local trust store.